yushulx/docscan4nodejs/README.md

 ## JavaScript API
 - `getDevices(host)` - Get all available scanners.
 It returns an array of scanner objects.
 - `scanDocument(host, parameters)` - Create a scanner job by feeding one or multiple physical documents.
 It returns the job id.
-- `getImages(host, jobId, directory)` - Get document images by job id.
+- `getImageFiles(host, jobId, directory)` - Get document images by job id.
 The directory specifies the physical location to save the images.
 It returns an array of image paths.
 - `deleteJob(host, jobId)` - Delete a scan job by job id.
 It can interrupt the scan process.
+- `getImageStreams(host, jobId)` - Get document images by job id.
+It returns an array of image streams.

 ## Parameter Configuration
 The parameter configuration is based on [Dynamsoft Web TWAIN documentation](https://www.dynamsoft.com/web-twain/docs/info/api/Interfaces.html#DeviceConfiguration).
 It controls the behavior of the scanner.